DIGITAL SENSORS: THEIR SPECTRAL RESPONSE & LIGHT-POLLUTION (LPR) FILTERS

 Real Spectral Response of Digital Sensors

 All silicon sensors are monochromatic detectors of light, meaning, no color information is registered.
 Each pixel on the sensor simply registers how many photons are striking it.
-Their somewhat odd bell-shaped spectral response results in sensing violet and deep blue photons near 430 nanometers (nm) with a considerably lower probability than in sensing deep red photons at 660 nm.
+Their somewhat bell-shaped spectral response results in sensing violet and deep blue photons near 430 nanometers (nm), with a considerably lower rate than in sensing deep red photons at 660 nm.

-Shown above are the raw spectral responses for monochrome CCD sensors (blue, black & gray curves).
-The sensor's pixels respond to light from a broad segment of the spectrum, with sensitivity primarily in the green through the deep-red parts.
+Shown above are the raw spectral responses for three different monochrome CCD sensors (blue, black or gray curves).
+The pixels respond to light from a broad segment of the spectrum with sensitivity primarily in the green through the deep-red parts.
 There's also significant sensitivity in the near infra-red (NIR).
 The most important nebula emissions are marked as colored vertical lines.

-CCD sensors can be found in high-end digital video camcorders and some professional cameras.
-Here, incoming light is split into three beams via a high quality and complex prism while three different sensors, each one covered by a separate color filter, register the three different colors.
+CCD sensors can also be found in high-end digital video camcorders and some professional cameras.
+Incoming light is split into three beams via a high-quality & complex prism, while three different sensors, each one covered by a separate color filter, register the three different colors.
 CCD astro-cameras, however, are rarely filtered; the choice of filter is up to the user.

 "One-Shot" Color Cameras

-A much more common method for obtaining color images is to employ a Bayer-matrix mask directly on the sensor.
+A much more common method for obtaining color images is to employ a Bayer-matrix mask directly on a CMOS sensor.
 This 1976 invention is named after Bryce E. Bayer of Eastman Kodak Company, where a single exposure generates a color image.
 The method involves a solitary pass of light onto one monochrome digital sensor coated with a Bayer-matrix mask (or a variant of this mask).
-Most color images created today are obtained using this simpler "one-shot" method with a CMOS chip.
+Most color images created today are obtained using this simpler "one-shot" method using a CMOS chip.

 In modern digital cameras, which includes most smart-phones, I-phones, mirrorless and any single-shot cameras, the treatment for the CMOS sensor's spectral bands has been made to mimic the spectral response in films of the past.
 Again, three distinct sensing color channels (as opposed to layers in film) are employed to record blue, green and red light.
 The spectral range and response has been matched with that of film, more or less, except for the red channel band which is typically curtailed (reduced) in CMOS cameras.
 This is mainly due to the heightened sensitivity of any silicon-based sensor in the red part of the spectrum.

-One problem with any CMOS sensor is the leaky nature of the Bayer-matrix which is factory layered directly on the sensor; the 3 color filters that make up the mask leak light in the NIR part of the spectrum.
+One problem with a CMOS sensor is the leaky nature of the Bayer-matrix which is factory layered directly on the sensor; the 3 color filters that make up the mask leak light in the near-InfraRed (NIR) part of the spectrum.
 Therefore, an additional filter is used which is called a "hot-mirror".